La Brea Tar Pits: George C. Page Museum

 In 1913, George Allan Hancock, the owner of Rancho La Brea, granted the Natural History Museum of Los Angeles County exclusive excavation rights at the Tar Pits for two years.
 In those two years, the museum was able to extract 750,000 specimens at 96 sites, guaranteeing that a large collection of fossils would remain consolidated and available to the community.
-Then in 1924, Hancock donated 23 acres to LA County with the stipulation that the county provide for the preservation of the park and the exhibition of fossils found there.
+Then in 1924, Hancock donated 23 acres to Los Angeles County with the stipulation that the county provide for the preservation of the park and the exhibition of fossils found there.

 The George C. Page Museum of La Brea Discoveries, part of the Natural History Museum of Los Angeles County, was built next to the tar pits in Hancock Park on Wilshire Boulevard.
+It was named for the donor of the site.
 Construction began in 1975, and the museum opened to the public in 1977.
 The area is part of urban Los Angeles in the Miracle Mile District.

 The museum tells the story of the tar pits and presents specimens excavated from them.
 Visitors can walk around the park and see the tar pits.
 On the grounds of the park are life-sized models of prehistoric animals in or near the tar pits.
 Of more than 100 pits, only Pit 91 is still regularly excavated by researchers and can be seen at the Pit 91 viewing station.
 In addition to Pit 91, the one other ongoing excavation is called "Project 23".
 Paleontologists supervise and direct the work of volunteers at both sites.

 As a result of a design competition in 2019, the Natural History Museum of Los Angeles County chose Weiss/Manfredi over Dorte Mandrup and Diller Scofidio + Renfro to redesign the park, including by adding a pedestrian walkway framing Lake Pitt, which is 3,281 ft long.

+The museum is featured prominently in the 1992 cult classic film Encino Man, where the title character recollects he was previously a caveman during his exploration of the museum's exhibits.

-IUGS geological heritage site
+Heritage site

-In respect of it being the 'richest paleontological site on Earth for terrestrial fossils of late Quaternary age', the International Union of Geological Sciences (IUGS) included the 'Late Quaternary asphalt seeps and paleontological site of La Brea Tar Pits' in its assemblage of 100 'geological heritage sites' around the world in a listing published in October 2022.
-The organisation defines an IUGS Geological Heritage Site as 'a key place with geological elements and/or processes of international scientific relevance, used as a reference, and/or with a substantial contribution to the development of geological sciences through history.'
+In respect of it being the "richest paleontological site on Earth for terrestrial fossils of late Quaternary age," the International Union of Geological Sciences (IUGS) included the "Late Quaternary asphalt seeps and paleontological site of La Brea Tar Pits" in its assemblage of 100 geological heritage sites around the world in a listing published in October 2022.
+The organization defines an IUGS Geological Heritage Site as "a key place with geological elements and/or processes of international scientific relevance, used as a reference, and/or with a substantial contribution to the development of geological sciences through history."